CamDavidsonPilon/lifetimes/docs/Quickstart.md

 After fitting, we have lots of nice methods and properties attached to the fitter object.

-#### How to use the `penalizer_coef`

-For small samples sizes, the parameters can get implausibly large, so by adding a positive `penalizer_coef` to the call to `fit`, we can control how large these parameters can be.
+For small samples sizes, the parameters can get implausibly large, so by adding an l2 penalty the likelihood, we can control how large these parameters can be.
+This is implemented as setting as positive `penalizer_coef` in the call to `fit`.
 In typical applications, penalizers on the order of 0.001 to 0.1 are effective.
-See this [blog article](https://dataorigami.net/blogs/napkin-folding/a-real-life-mistake-i-made-about-penalizer-terms) for more on the history of penalizers in lifetimes.

-#### Visualizing our Frequency/Recency Matrix
+##### Visualizing our Frequency/Recency Matrix

 Consider: a customer bought from you every day for three weeks straight, and we haven't heard from them in months.
 What are the chances they are still "alive"?
 Pretty small.
 On the other hand, a customer who historically buys from you once a quarter, and bought last quarter, is likely still alive.
 We can visualize this relationship using the **Frequency/Recency matrix**, which computes the expected number of transactions a artifical customer is to make in the next time period, given his or her recency (age at last purchase) and frequency (the number of repeat transactions he or she has made).